-Once upon a time there lived an intrepid Roman warlord, feared by the very most because of his political and military ability: Scipio called The African due to his glorious victory against Hannibal in 202 BC, during the Second Punic War.
+Once upon a time, there lived a brave general, feared by the very most because of his political and military ability.
+We are in Roman times, when the power of Scipio Africanus, fresh from his resounding victory over Hannibal during the Second Punic War, raged across Sicily.

 Who is the Genius of Palermo?

 Through the centuries, there have been many assumptions about the identity of the Genius and its symbology.
 Still, the most accredited sees it as the personification of Palermo, with the snake as Scipio and the gratitude of the whole Roman people for the help given during the battles against Hannibal.

 The Genius has also come to represent a sort of laic protector of the town, often associated with the original patron saint of Palermo, Rosalia.

 The most important representations of the Genius of Palermo are eight, and you can find them all over the city.
 Here are some of the most significant historical locations in Palermo where to catch them.

 In the heart of Palermo nightlife, Piazza Rivoluzione, surrounded by pubs and other meeting places, there's one of the biggest sculptures of the Genius .

 This statue is a symbol of Palermo's history.
 During the Risorgimento upsprings, the citizens gathered around it to protest against the Bourbons.
 The very name of the square that houses it is a tribute to the events of those years when the Genius became an emblem of struggle and freedom.
 The Bourbon government was even forced to remove the sculpture, which only returned to its place with the arrival of Garibaldi in 1860.

 You can find the most ancient representation, Il Genio del Porto (16th century), near the port entrance in Via Emerico Amari.
 Point at the statue of the golden eagle: the high relief depicting the Genius is set in the base supporting it.